Moving in Spain

 • Direct Conversion: If you receive a qualifying job offer while still a student, you can directly apply to modify your status to an employment (cuenta ajena) or self-employment (cuenta propia) permit.

-This makes the student visa a powerful strategic tool, not just for education, but as a multi-year pathway to professional integration and permanent residency in Spain.
+This makes the student visa a powerful strategic tool, beyond education, to a multi-year pathway to professional integration and permanent residency in Spain.

 How to choose the right Spanish visa for you?